YajuanLin/yajuanlin.github.io/contact.md

 layout: page
 ---

-PhD student and lab tech positions available.
+Funded PhD student and lab tech positions available.
+And we are also looking for motivated MS and undergraduate students.
 If you are interested in joining our lab, contact the PI for opportunities.

 Office@ Tidal Hall 231,
 <br/>6300 Ocean Dr.,